HolmesBryant/ATestRunner/README.md

 ## Change Log
-v1.0.1: Made it so the ProgressEvent fires after each test is resolved for better test progress reporting. v1.0.0: Initial Commit
+v1.0.2: Fixed regression where tests were being printed out of order. v1.0.1: Made it so the ProgressEvent fires after each test is resolved for better progress reporting. v1.0.0: Initial Commit